munstermedia/deploy-commander/README.md

 > One app to rule all your apps!

-A tool for setting up a different environments like a DTAP.
+A tool for setting up a different environments most used for managing DTAP flows.
 Deploy commander is build directly on python/fabric, but can be used for any project.

 ** Note : This application is still in it's development phase. **